 Hornbeck Boats are hand made from beginning to end at our facility.
 From the layup shop, to the wood shop, then directly to you.

 Peter and Ann Hornbeck have owned and operated Hornbeck Boats on Trout Brook Road, Olmstedville, for more than 40 years.

 In 1990, Peter built a boat for the author Christine Jerome.
-She went on to published the book, An Adirondack Passage: The Cruise of the Canoe Sairy Gamp.
-This boat is now on display in the Adirondack Museum, in Blue Mountain Lake, NY next to John Henry Rushton’s original.
+She went on to publish the book, An Adirondack Passage: The Cruise of the Canoe Sairy Gamp.
+This boat is now on display in the Adirondack Experience, in Blue Mountain Lake, NY next to John Henry Rushton’s original.

 In 1992, Peter retired from teaching elementary school and went to full time boat building.
 He devoted time to design, adding more and more models, following the guidelines of that original boat.
 In 2005, Peter strayed away from his Classic design to create a whole new line known as the New Tricks.
 These offered a completely different feel and style continuing to fine tune that perfect fit for different styles and activities.